moq-wg/moq-transport/draft-ietf-moq-transport.md

-If the Track Namespace and Track Name identified by the Track Alias are different from those specified in the subscription identified by Subscribe ID, the receiver MUST close the session with a Protocol Violation.
+If the Track Namespace and Track Name identified by the Track Alias are different from those specified in the subscription identified by Subscribe ID, the subscriber MUST close the session with a Protocol Violation.

 * Other fields: As described in {{canonical-object-fields}}.